pattonsgirl/CS3900-AppSoftwareDev/DevOps/Assignment1/Assignment1.md

 To your assignment repository, include the following files:

 - Dockerfile
-- Project files required by Dockerfile
+- Project files required by Dockerfile (the `init.sql` and `variables.env` that should be in your assignment repo)
 - container-build.md file documenting:
   - Commands used to complete assignment
     - This should be done such that you can reference it throughout the course